AdobeDocs/analytics-platform.en/help/content-analytics/config/configuration.md

      * Content Analytics datasets selected on the sandbox.
 If not available, the necessary datasets are created.
    * Data Collection
      * A datastream is created and an Experience Platform service is configured within the datastream to stream data to the Content Analytics experience event dataset.
-     * A Tag property is created with the Adobe Content Analytics extension configured for the correct sandbox, datastream and other configuration options from the configuration wizard.
+     * A Tags property is created with the Adobe Content Analytics extension configured for the correct sandbox, datastream and other configuration options from the configuration wizard.
-1. Only when you [manually publish](manual.md) the Tag property, Content Analytics is effectively deployed and activated.
+1. Only when you [manually publish](manual.md) the Tags property, Content Analytics is effectively deployed and activated.

 1. You can only make some limited changes to an implemented configuration using the [guided configuration](guided.md) wizard.
 For example, change the [data view](/help/data-views/data-views.md).
-1. You can make other changes to an implemented configuration through the [Adobe Content Analytics extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview) in the associated Tag property.
+1. You can make other changes to an implemented configuration through the [Adobe Content Analytics extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview) in the associated Tags property.
-1. Only when you [manually re-publish](manual.md) the Tag property, the configuration modifications from step 4 and 5 are effectively deployed and activated.
+1. Only when you [manually re-publish](manual.md) the Tags property, the configuration modifications from step 4 and 5 are effectively deployed and activated.

 ## Prerequisites